blutjens/awesome-MIT-ai-for-climate-change/README.md

 Deep sea exploration, robots, communication-starved environments, unsupervised learning.
 CCML students include Stewart Jamieson, Jess Todd.

 ## Contributions
-This list has only been possible to assemble through the extensive input by Zivvy Epstein, Helena Caswell, Salva Rühling, Will Atkinson, and more.
+This list has only been possible to assemble through the extensive input by Zivvy Epstein, Helena Caswell, Salva Rühling, Will Atkinson, Sidhant Pai, and more.